shivansh-bhatnagar18/multiplayer-uno/CONVENTIONS.md

 ## For React Components
 - Use functional components with hooks instead of class based components.
+- Component names here should be in PascalCase.
 - Avoid copy pasting code.
 If you find yourself copying and pasting code, consider refactoring it into a reusable component or function.
 Use array methods like `map`, `filter`, and `reduce` to avoid duplicating code.
 - Try to use tailwind for css styling as much as possible.
 If you need to write custom css, use CSS modules.
 Avoid using global styles, unless they actually need to be global.
-Take `input.tsx` as reference.

 ## Commit Message Guidelines